-\textit{\textbf{Motion trajectory}.---} Finally, we study the real-space dynamics of a electromagnetic wave packet, or a light bullet \cite{PhysRevLett.134.073803}.
+\textit{\textbf{Trajectories and ray swings}}--- Finally, we study the dynamics in real space of an electromagnetic wave packet or a light bullet \cite{PhysRevLett.134.073803}.
 Given an initial pulse frequency $\omega(0)$, we compute the corresponding on-shell momentum from Eq.~\eqref{onshell_condition}, and then use Eq.~\eqref{simple_EOM} to calculate the evolution of its position and frequency.
-Fig.~\ref{trajectory}(a) depicts the trajectories of pulses that are simultaneously emitted at $t=0$ with distinct initial frequencies $\omega(0)$, where the color of a point on the trajectory represents the central frequency of the pulse at the moment it reaches that point.
-The momenta are set to be along the x-axis.
-Due to the sudden transition of the $\Omega_{\mathbf{k}t}$ and $\dot{\omega}$ terms in Eq.~\eqref{rdot} from zero to finite values at the moment $t_{i}$, the direction of the velocity of the pulse undergoes an instantaneous finite change as illustrated in Fig.~\ref{velocity}(a).
-For pulses with initial frequencies $\omega(0)=1.65,$ 2, 2.5, 3, and 4$\omega_{p}(0)$, their velocity directions are deflected anticlockwise, with deflection (refraction) angles of $\gamma=0.73°,$ 0.27°, 0.07°, 0.02° and 0.01°, respectively.
-For $\omega(0)=5$, this deflection angle is negligible, because the Berry curvature effect gradually decreases at high frequencies, according to Fig.~\ref{onshell_emf}(d).
-During this process, the displacement of the pulse perpendicular to its momentum direction is given by the integral of the anomalous velocity over time:
+The solid line of {Fig.~\ref{trajectory}(a) depicts the trajectory of a pulse with an initial frequency $\omega(0)=2\omega_{p}(0)$}, where the color of a point on the trajectory represents the central frequency of the pulse at the moment it reaches that point.
+The momentum is set to be along the x-axis.
+Due to the sudden transition of the terms $\Omega_{\mathbf{k}t}$ and $\dot{\omega}$ in Eq.~\eqref{rdot} from zero to finite values at the moment $t=0$, the direction of the pulse velocity undergoes an instantaneous finite change, as illustrated in Fig.~\ref{velocity}(a).
+During this whole process, the displacement of the pulse perpendicular to its momentum direction is given by the integral of the anomalous velocity over time: